Read more about the origin of the project and its ethos, contributors and timeline here.

 How the project started#

-The Data Hazards are built on the foundations of standpoint theory.
-This is an epistemological theory that knowledge (including in the sciences) is not objective, and that our perspectives are shaped by our lived socio-political experiences.
+We believe it is important when using the Data Hazards to help investigate risks in a project, that people beyond the original researcher are consulted on potential hazards.
+This is because we believe that knowledge, including in the sciences, is not objective, and that our perspectives are shaped by our lived socio-political experiences (this is based on standpoint theory).
 This means that ethical problems are not going to have a single correct answer, and that to get a well-rounded understanding of the ethical issues of any new technology we need people from lots of different standpoints to analyse it from their perspective.
 This is the best way we can understand the harms it could possibly cause.
 We also need to make sure that we are paying attention to how technology might be more likely to adversely affect people from minoritised backgrounds.

 In summary, the Data Hazards exist to prompt discussion, reflection and thought.
 They are not a checkbox exercise, and there is no requirement for a group to come to a consensus.
 In an individual context you will likely come to a conclusion, but someone else may have a different view.
 We hope that the Data Hazards discussion and reflective activities will help researchers be aware of a broader variety of potential ethical risks in tech projects, and that ethics is complex, situational and worth discussing.